christianriccio/spectral-Angle-Classification/README.md

 # Spectral Angle Technique to perform image classification

-Spectral Angle Classification (SAC) is a technique used for image classification in remote sensing and hyperspectral imaging.
+Spectral Angle Classification is a technique used for image classification in remote sensing.
 It measures the spectral similarity between pixels in an image by computing the angle between their spectral vectors in a high-dimensional feature space.
 The underlying principle is that pixels belonging to the same class exhibit similar spectral signatures.

 Here's a detailed explanation of how Spectral Angle Classification works: